 Drug Tests That Detect Xanax (Alprazolam) In The Body

-Benzodiazepines like Xanax are one of the most commonly abused classes of drugs.
+Benzodiazepines like Xanax are one of the most commonly used classes of drugs.
 These central nervous system depressants can lead to dependence, addiction, and overdose.
-Many schools and employers require routine drug screenings to detect and prevent benzodiazepine abuse.
+Many schools and employers require routine drug screenings to detect and prevent benzodiazepine use.

 While most employers and medical communities rely on a simple urine screening, there are several types of drug tests that can detect benzodiazepines like Xanax.
 If your doctor has prescribed Xanax to treat your anxiety or panic disorder, let the person who is administering the drug test know.
 You may be asked to show a copy of your prescription.